 Mass produced dolls

 Barbie dolls were invented by Ruth Ruth Handler and designed by Jack Ryan.
 This was the first fashion doll aimed at older children as was destined to be a huge success worldwide.

-Nowadays our concerns about the use of plastic mean many people are choosing to go back to more traditional toys and materials and soft dolls and wooden peg dolls are seeing a rise in popularity again.
-And it’s not just the environment that will benefit from this change.
-Simple toys foster creativity and inspire the imagination so they are better for your children too.
+Nowadays our concerns about the use of plastic mean many people are choosing to go back to more traditional toys and materials and soft dolls and baby dolls are seeing a rise in popularity again.
+And it’s not just the environment that will benefit from this change as doll makers specialising in the traditional doll market have seen a huge rise in popularity.